AlbertoMitroi/MyCpp/README.md

 # MyCpp

+*Here are found the notions learned and practical by me*

 Key topics covered include.
 * Looping with while, do/while for, range-based for statements and recursion
 * Performing calculations and displaying results